Sisters Interacting Successfully (SIS)

 - Showcase professional opportunities to African American women students.

 - Create positive environments for African American women students to interact with one another.

 - Connect African American women students to available resources within the Black Resource Center.

 - Identify issues and needs of African American students on campus.

 The SIS Living Learning Community is open to new and returning students, allowing students to share their different experiences with one another.
 The LLC will focus on providing academic and social resources to students, as well as the opportunity to be part of a small community.

-Additional information about the Sisters Interacting Successfully program can be found on the program's website.
+Additional information about the Sisters Interacting Successfully program can be found here.